UBC-CIC/health-platform-iOS-watchOS/README.md

 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/Xcode%20Accounts.png"/>

 Sign up for an Apple developer account with your Apple ID if you don't have one already [here](https://developer.apple.com/account/#!/welcome).

+** NOTE: Using a free developer account to build and deploy this app to a device will cause the app to stop working after 7 days.
+To have the app remain working indefinitely, you will need to join the paid apple development program.
+More information [here](https://developer.apple.com/programs/enroll/). **

 Under HealthPlatformWatchOS -> Signing, change the team to your Apple account.
 It should say Your Name (Personal Team - youremail@email.com).
 Also change the bundle identifier to a different string, anything works as long as XCode doesn't show any errors.
 Do this for each of the 3 targets in the Targets sidebar.